QuTech-Delft/cQASM-spec/README.md

  - `while (<cond>) <block>`: C-style while loop.
 This is the same as the for loop above with empty startup and increment blocks, and can thus just be syntactic sugar for that.

+ - `repeat <block> until (<cond>)`: like a for loop, but with the condition at the end.
+The block is always executed once, and will continue to be executed until the condition evaluates to true (note that this is the complement to C's do-while, without loss of generality), or as long as `continue` is called in the block.

  - `foreach ([<name> :] <tuple>) <block>` foreach loop.
 With the addition of a range operator (likely this will be `..`, for example `2..5` resulting in